AlphaX-Projects/lightwalletd/docs/darksidewalletd.md

 \*Transactions in blocks must conform to the transaction format, but not need valid zero-knowledge proofs etc.

-For more information about block headers, see the Zcash protocol specification.
+For more information about block headers, see the Pirate protocol specification.

 Lightwalletd provides us with a gRPC API for generating these minimally-acceptable fake blocks.
 The API allows us to "stage" blocks and